-The COD was started in order to assess disciplinary demographics and address minority representation in biological anthropology.
+The Committee on Diversity (COD) was started in order to assess disciplinary demographics and address minority representation in biological anthropology.
 A survey of U.S. programs of physical/biological anthropology indicated a diversity bottleneck at the transition from undergraduate to graduate programs.

 Any abstract with an undergraduate as the first author is welcome.
 All undergraduates are eligible to participate.
-Abstracts are due February 1.
+This year, abstracts are due February 1, 2022.

 Please encourage your undergraduates to apply for this event!